MonkDev/monkcms-snippets/Classes/Church/README.md

 ## Building a campus selector

 The query string parameter `setCampus` is checked when the `Church` object is created.
 If the provided campus exists, we'll set the cookie and redirect to the campus homepage.
+Implementing a working campus selector then, involves creating a list of links using `href="?setCampus=the-campus-slug"`.

 ```
 <ul class="campus-selector">